JosefNemec/Playnite/README.md

 ### Features in current Alpha release:

-**Steam, Origin and GOG support**
+**Steam, Origin, GOG, Uplay support**

-Import games from Steam, Origin and GOG services including games that are not installed.
+Import games from Steam, Origin, GOG and Uplay services including games that are not installed.

 **View options**